- What is vascular dementia?

 Also, remember the importance of making healthy lifestyle choices.

-- Download our full brochure on vascular dementia
+- Download our full brochure: Vascular dementia

 - If you have questions or need support, contact your local Alzheimer Society by visiting our page: We can help